Tuesday, February 8, 2022 · 16 min read

 Well, if the DAQ hardware is waterproof, dustproof, and can withstand -40° temperatures, the cables must also be able to withstand these environmental extremes, too.
 Otherwise, the system will fail simply because of the cables.

 Accordingly, Dewesoft has developed EtherCAT cables that are used to interconnect their KRYPTON series of harsh environment DAQ systems.
 In the video below we show the cables being frozen to -40°C and how they maintain their flexibility.

 The KRYPTON series was designed from the ground up to survive and continue operating under extreme shock, vibration, temperature, and environmental conditions.
-KRYPTON offers IP67 degree of protection against liquids, smoke, and dust can operate in the extreme temperature range from -40 to +85°C (-40 to +85° F) and offers shock protection up to 100G.
+KRYPTON offers an IP67 degree of protection against liquids, smoke, and dust and can operate in the extreme temperature range from -40 to +85°C (-40 to +85° F), and offers shock protection up to 100G.

 Until recently, there were real-time control systems, and there were DAQ systems:

-- DAQ systems - designed to acquire data as fast as possible.
+DAQ systems - are designed to acquire data as fast as possible.
 Providing real-time data to a control system was largely or completely unavailable.